francescodc87/ipaPy2/README.md

 to be added

 ## Databases
-One of the most powerful fetures of the IPA method is that it is able to integrate the knowledge gained from previous experiments in the anntoation process.
+One of the most powerful features of the IPA method is that it is able to integrate the knowledge gained from previous experiments in the annotation process.
 There are three files that are used as database:

 **1. adducts file (required)**
 <br />